Are you looking for some things to do with kids at home when school is out?

 101. Play the gratitude game

-The gratitude game is a fun way to bond as a family when you’re cooped up together.
+The gratitude game is a fun way to bond as a family when you’re spending time at home together.
 The rules are simple: everybody in the family takes turns saying one thing they’re grateful for.

-What are your favorite fun things to do with kids at home?
+Final thoughts on fun things to do with kids at home

 I hope this list has sparked some ideas for ways to have fun at home with your kids.
 If you have a great idea or tip for passing the time as a family, let’s hear it!